10 Essential Strategies for Preventing ACL Tears in Basketball: Expert Tips for Long-Term Joint Health

 6. Implement a Comprehensive Warm-up Routine

-A thorough warm-up is crucial for preparing your body for the demands of basketball and reducing the risk of ACL injuries.
-Design a warm-up routine that includes:
+A thorough warm-up is crucial for readying your body for the demands of basketball and lowering the risk of ACL injuries.
+Build a warm-up routine that includes:

 1. Dynamic stretching to improve flexibility and range of motion